russell-n/apcommand/apcommand/connections/httpconnection.rst

 EventTimer
 ----------

 If you hit the Broadcom web-server too soon after a previous call to it'll return an error or erroneous page.
-To prevent this I was having the users of this sleep between calls, but that seems to inelegant and causes unnecessary waiting sometimes (it's like it works for Tri-Met, or something).
+To prevent this I was having the users of this sleep between calls, but that seems inelegant and causes unnecessary waiting sometimes (kind of like taking the bus).

-Instead the HTTPConnection will maintain and EventTimer and block if you try to make a new request too soon (too soon being something that needs to be empirically determined by the user, right now it seems to be a half second).
+Instead the HTTPConnection will maintain an EventTimer and block if you try to make a new request too soon (too soon being something that needs to be empirically determined by the user, right now it seems to be a half second).

 .. uml::